nspcc-dev/neofs-node/docs/cli-commands/neofs-cli_container_list.md

       --address string        Address of wallet account -g, --generate-key          Generate new private key -h, --help                  help for list
-      --owner string          Owner of containers (omit to use owner from private key) -r, --rpc-endpoint string   Remote node address (as 'multiaddr' or '<host>:<port>') -t, --timeout duration      Timeout for the operation (default 15s) --ttl uint32            TTL value in request meta header (default 2)
+      --owner string          Owner of containers (omit to use owner from private key or if no key provided - list all containers)
+  -r, --rpc-endpoint string   Remote node address (as 'multiaddr' or '<host>:<port>') -t, --timeout duration      Timeout for the operation (default 15s)
+      --ttl uint32            TTL value in request meta header (default 2)